xiaoxiae/videos/17-ab/SCRIPT.md

 It is made up of nodes, which contain keys that are always sorted from left to right.
 The only exception are the leafs, which don't contain any keys.

-Each key separates two subtrees, the left one having keys that are less than it and the right one having keys that are greater than it.
+Each key separates two subtrees, the left one having smaller keys and the right one having larger.

-The parameters $a$ and $b$ denote the number of children each non-leaf node can have.
+The parameters $a$ and $b$ denote the number of children each non-leaf node can have, with $a$ being the minimum and $b$ the maximum.
 This is therefore a $(2,4)$-tree, since each node has between $2$ and $4$ children.
-There is one exception, which is the root -- while other nodes can have between $a$ and $b$ children, the root can have between $2$ and $b$ children, otherwise building $(a,b)$-trees containing certain numbers of keys wouldn't be possible.
+There is one exception, which is the root -- while other nodes can have between $a$ and $b$ children, the root can have between $2$ and $b$ children, otherwise building $(a,b)$-trees with certain numbers of keys wouldn't be possible.

-To keep the operations on the tree fast, there are some things the tree must satisfy at all times, the first being that all leafs to be in the same depth -- this forces the tree to have logarithmic depth (in the number of keys).
+To keep the operations on the tree fast, there are some things the tree must satisfy at all times.
-Feel free to pause here and prove this yourself as a sanity check.
+Firstly, all leafs must be on the same layer, which forces the tree to have logarithmic depth.

-The second condition is that $a \ge 2$ and $b \ge 2a - 1$.
+Secondly, $a \ge 2$ and $b \ge 2a - 1$.
 The limit on $a$ is intuitive, since we don't want the tree to have nodes with 0 keys (other than leafs).
 The limit on $b$ is a little more cryptic, but will make sense when we start looking into the tree's operations.